Professor and Associate Department Head

 - PhD in Electrical Engineering, University of Virginia, Charlottesville, VA, August 2006

 - MS in Electrical Engineering, University of Virginia, Charlottesville, VA, May 2003

 - BS in Computer Engineering, Virginia Tech, Blacksburg, VA, May 2001

-Garrett S. Rose is an associate professor of electrical engineering and computer science at UT where his research is focused in the areas of nanoelectronic circuit design, neuromorphic computing and hardware security.
+Garrett S. Rose is a professor of electrical engineering and computer science at UT where his research is focused in the areas of nanoelectronic circuit design, neuromorphic computing and hardware security.

 Prior to joining the University of Tennessee, Rose was a Senior Electronics Engineer with the Air Force Research Laboratory (AFRL), Information Directorate, Rome, NY from July 2011.
 While with AFRL, he led a variety of research efforts in the areas of hardware security and nanocomputing.
 As with his current research, these efforts were particularly focused on understanding potential security vulnerabilities and strengths in nanoelectronic computing systems.
 From August 2006 to May 2011, he was an assistant professor in the Department of Electrical and Computer Engineering at the Polytechnic Institute of New York University, Brooklyn, NY where he taught courses in the area of VLSI circuit design.
 From May 2004 to August 2005 he was with the MITRE Corporation, McLean, VA, involved in the design and simulation of nanoscale circuits and systems.